w3c/trace-context/spec/20-http_header_format.md

 limitations platform of tracing vendor MUST truncate whole entries.
 Entries larger than `128` characters long SHOULD be removed first.
 Then entries SHOULD be removed starting from the end of `tracestate`.
-Note, other truncation strategies like whitelist entries, blacklist entries or size-based truncation MAY be used, but highly discouraged.
+Note, other truncation strategies like safe list entries, blocked list entries or size-based truncation MAY be used, but highly discouraged.
 Those strategies will decrease interoperability of various tracing vendors.